metatensor/metatrain/docs/src/getting-started/custom_dataset_conf.rst

 element in ``training_set``

 The ``length_unit`` has to be the same for each element of the list.
-If target section names are the same in elements of the list their unit has also be the same.
-In the example above the target section ``energy`` exists in both list elements and have the same unit ``eV``.
+If target section names are the same for different elements of the list, their unit also has to be the same.
+In the the example above the target section ``energy`` exists in both list elements and therefore has the the same unit ``eV``.
 The target section ``free-energy`` only exists in the second element and its unit does not have to be the same as in the first element of the list.

 .. warning::

-   Even though parsing several datasets is supported by the library, it may not be work with every architecture.
+   Even though parsing several datasets is supported by the library, it may not work with every architecture.
 Check your :ref:`desired architecture
    <available-architectures>` if they **support multiple datasets**.